robstoll/atrium/README.md

 </details>

-## Where are the expectation function for java.io.File?
+## Where are the expectation functions for java.io.File?

 Atrium does not provide extension functions applicable to `Expect<File>` directly, because they would basically duplicate the functions available for `Expect<Path>`.